 and folklorists Naomi Sturm and Dan Ward, the exhibit celebrates ten unique folk artists and tradition bearers from Staten Island, New York City’s five boroughs, and Long Island.
 The exhibit includes historic and contemporary photographs by noted photographers Thomas Pich, Martha Cooper, Mike Busch/Great South Bay Images and others, along with curated audio pieces collected by folklorists and ethnographers Molly Garfinkel, Nancy Solomon, Steven Zeitlin, Naomi Sturm and others.

 Those profiled in the exhibit include Samir Farag/Museum of Maritime Navigation & Communication, Tom Ferrie of the Sandy Hook Pilots Association, Waterfront Barge founder David Sharps, steam whistle collector Conrad Milster, Rocking the Boat, the South Shore Bay House Owners Association and the North Oyster Bay Baymen’s Association.

-During the run of the exhibition, the gallery will be open Thursday, 2 – 6pm; Saturday and Sunday 12 – 6pm, and by appointment.
-To schedule a visit outside of regular gallery hours, email Liz at email@example.com.
-Please note that the gallery will be closed from December 24th – January 5th.
-Normal viewing hours resume on January 6th.
+The gallery is open for viewing Fridays 2 – 6pm, Saturdays and Sundays 12 – 6pm, and by appointment.
+To schedule a visit outside of regular gallery hours, email Molly at email@example.com.